CianMRoche/AstroWiki/Plasma and lensing/Plasma and lensing - Questions.md

 Calvin's thesis talk:
 - A very clean probe, good up to $10^{10}\,\pu{K}$
-- Even mostly metallicity dependent since that dependence is suppressed by the electron to proton mass ratio.
+- Even mostly metallicity independent since that dependence is suppressed by the electron to proton mass ratio.

 ## 93